 Phase 6: The Fan Turns On

 5 miles later and I can feel a bit of sweat coming on.
 Time to turn on the fan.
-Luckily I’ve got a handy network-connected power strip for my fans, so I can turn them on via a phone app.
-Best $15 I’ve ever spent.
+Luckily I’ve got a handy network-connected power strip for my fans, so I can turn them on via my phone or by yelling at Alexa.
+Best $15 ever spent.

 Phase 7: Only 10 Miles?

 That first 10 miles always seem to take forever.
 But I also know the next 10 will not.

 45 minutes in and my stomach gets that feeling… you know what I’m talking about.
 That kind of upset stomach feeling, but it’s actually a hunger pang?
 I’ve been doing this long enough that I know it’s just hunger (I haven’t eaten in over 12 hours, after all) and it will go away soon enough.
 Keep pedaling.